 Chico State '88

-Dwayne Shaffer begins his 17th year as head coach of the UC Davis men's soccer team.
+Dwayne Shaffer begins his 19th year as head coach of the UC Davis men's soccer team in 2015.
 Shaffer has guided the program to consistent success and achievement both on and off the field.
 Under his leadership, UC Davis has experienced two trips to the NCAA tournament and routinely competed against the top collegiate programs in the country.

 Shaffer's career has been highlighted by recruiting and developing top student-athletes, as the veteran coach has seen two of his charges play in Major League Soccer, three receive All-America recognition and eight earn Academic All-America or all-district honors.
 Additionally, he has produced 17 all-region choices and 12 first team all-conference selections.